-As at December 31, 2021, the Company had a deficit of \$39,558,051 (2020 - \$28,301,185), including a net loss of \$11,256,866 and negative operating cashflow of \$9,180,938 for the year ended December 31, 2021 (2020 - net loss of \$5,812,262 and negative operating cashflow of \$3,528,264).
+As at December 31, 2022, the Company had a deficit of \$50,175,076 (2021 - \$39,558,051).
+During the year ended December 31, 2022, the Company incurred a net loss of \$10,617,025 and a negative operating cashflow of \$6,155,092 (2021 - net loss of \$11,256,866 and negative operating cashflow of \$9,180,938).
+As at December 31, 2022, the Company's current liabilities exceeded its current assets by \$7,062,806 (2021 - \$978,365).

 The Company's ability to continue as a going concern is dependent upon its ability to raise equity and debt financing and on the ability to sell patient monitoring hardware and software and obtain profitable operations.
 There are no assurances that the Company will be successful in achieving these goals.
 As such, there is a material uncertainty related to these events and conditions that may cast significant doubt on the Company's ability to continue as a going concern and ultimately on the appropriateness of the use of the accounting policies applicable to going concern.
 These consolidated financial statements do not reflect the adjustments or reclassification of assets and liabilities which would be necessary if the Company were unable to continue its operations.
+Hence such adjustments would be material to the financial reporting of the Company.